Stephen N. Haskell: Mission work

-In 1885 Elder Haskell was in charge of the first group of Seventh-day Adventist missionaries who went to open the work in Australia.
+In 1885, Haskell was in charge of the first group of Seventh-day Adventist missionaries who went to open the work in Australia.
 Together with two other Adventist preachers, John Corliss and Mendel Israel, he helped start the Signs Publishing Company first began as the Echo Publishing Company, in North Fitzroy, a suburb of Melbourne, which by 1889, was the third largest Seventh-day Adventist publishing house in the world.
 He also founded South Lancaster Academy (now Atlantic Union College) in 1882.

 From 1889 to 1890 he traveled to many parts of the world on behalf of Adventist missionary work.
-His wife died in 1894, and in 1897 he remarried to Hetty Hurd and with her did evangelistic and Bible work in Australia and the United States.
-He also authored several books including: The Story of Daniel the Prophet, The Story of the Seer of Patmos, and The Cross and Its Shadow.
-Elder Haskell died in California in 1922.
+His wife died in 1894, and in 1897 he married Hetty Hurd and with her did evangelistic and Bible work in Australia and the United States.
+He also authored several books including: The Story of Daniel the Prophet, The Story of the Seer of Patmos, and The Cross and its Shadow.
+Haskell died in National City, California on October 9, 1922.

 Vegetarianism

-Haskell was a strict vegetarian (which would later be termed vegan), and abstained from alcohol and tobacco.
+Haskell was a vegetarian, and abstained from alcohol and tobacco.
 He argued that the food God intended for humankind were "fruits, grains, and nuts".
 Haskell believed that God, health and compassion for animals were interconnected and that God would punish those who abused animals.
 Haskell visited Auckland in 1885 and attempted to convert those around him to vegetarianism.
+However, on one occasion Haskell admitted to eating corned beef on his way to England aboard the Majestic as he was alleged to have starved on bread, cheese, and butter.